 Unemployment Benefits For Seasonal And Contract Workers

 Seasonal, contract workers and temporary employees who are hired for a fixed term or have a job opportunity only during a particular season.
-These days, taking up a fixed term work has become quite common in many countries.
+These days, taking up fixed term work has become quite common in many countries.
 Fixed term work usually falls into one of the following two categories.

 - Where a person is hired directly by the company

 - Where a person is contracted to a company by another organization

 While seasonal jobs too are for a certain period, they are not exactly similar to contract jobs.
 Seasonal unemployment occurs when the demand for a specific kind of work and workers reduces.
 Jobs like being a tourist guide, athlete, etc. fall into the seasonal category.
 On the other hand, contract workers become unemployed when a specific project ends and they do not get any new project.
 Contract jobs include web designers, web developers, etc.

 Both these types of workers often find it difficult to find a livelihood when the term or season is over.
 Unfortunately, not all states pronounce them eligible for UI benefits.

 **If you are someone who has benefit weeks remaining in your UI account and would like to claim the balance, read our insightful guide on How to re open unemployment claims before contacting the state unemployment insurance agency.
 Suggest this to a friend or family member if they are in a similar situation.

 Whether or not seasonal employees are covered by Unemployment Insurance is a matter that is decided by individual states.
-Generally, if the employer pays the relevant taxes into the system that contribute to UI funds, a seasonal workers can claim UI benefits.
-In most cases the benefits are denied if the employer declared themselves as a seasonal company and do not pay into the system.
+Generally, if the employer pays the relevant taxes into the system that contribute to UI funds, a seasonal worker can claim UI benefits.
+In most cases the benefits are denied if the employer declares themselves as a seasonal company and does not pay into the system.